 Individuals who are non-binary (people who do not identify as male or female) might experience both body and social dysphoria.
 Non-binary identities are often marginalized, ignored, or written off as "gender confusion."
 Some people may not even be aware of any gender identity other than male or female, and people who do not conform to societal expectations of gender may be stigmatized, misgendered (sometimes intentionally), and may face harassment.
 All of these can have a harmful impact and contribute to negative feelings, including dysphoria.

-The term intersex describes the condition of having genitalia that does not align with genitalia typically described as female or male.
+The term intersex describes the condition of having reproductive or sexual anatomy that does not align with what is typically described as female or male.
+A person's genitalia or secondary sex characteristics may be affected, but there may also be no outward sign that a perosn is intersex.
 An intersex condition may be noticed late in life, in adulthood, at birth, or may never be realized.
 In years past, when babies were born with intersex anatomy, doctors often performed surgery immediately to give the infant either male or female genitalia.
 Some doctors informed the parents and allowed them to make the choice, but some doctors performed these procedures without the parents' knowledge or consent.
 In either scenario, many children who were assigned a gender and then received surgery to physically align their bodies with that gender expressed a different gender identity later in life, and many of them experienced gender dysphoria.

 Today, awareness of the harm this practice can cause is shifting the way intersex conditions are treated.
 Many doctors encourage parents to wait until children born with intersex are old enough to make an informed decision about surgery for themselves.
 Individuals who seek surgery on their own to align physical characteristics with their internal sense of gender may be less likely to experience dysphoria.